-Shiny is an R-based programming solution that allows building interactive web apps and combines the computational power of R with the interactivity of modern web.
+Shiny is an R-based programming solution that allows building interactive web apps and combines the computational power of R with the interactivity of the modern web.
 It allows to host standalone apps on a webpage, embed them in R Markdown documents, or build dashboards.

 This section acts as a showroom of apps I’ve put together for conferences or simply as a presentation of my work.

 The engine uses RSelenium web driver for navigating rvest web scraper to papers returned by a search query executed on a journal’s native homepage.
-A typical result is a database containing meta information on scraped papers which can be easily checked and further processed (qualitatively or quantitatively).
-Due to copyright reasons and restrictions concerning web scraping, the app is not freely available and can be ran only locally.
+A typical result is a database containing meta information on scraped papers that can be easily checked and further processed (qualitatively or quantitatively).
+Due to copyright reasons and restrictions concerning web scraping, the app is not freely available and can be run only locally.
 Below is a video showing how the app works in practice.
 Currently, the database contains over 50 field-relevant journals published by various publishing houses.

-The app uses shiny servers for deploying a real time analysis of MPs’ positions in more than 4.500 debates collected from December 2003 to June 2019.
-Positions of MPs are summarized on a level of agenda capturing overall positions of speakers‘ contributions in a debate.
+The app uses shiny servers for deploying a real-time analysis of MPs’ positions in more than 4.500 debates collected from December 2003 to June 2019.
+Positions of MPs are summarized on a level of agenda, capturing overall positions of speakers’ contributions in a debate.

 Mythologizing War: Legacies of Conflict in Croatian Parliament Debates

 An interactive app was presented as a part of the Workshop on Authoritarian Backsliding, Electoral Misconduct and Violence organized at King’s College London (May 2019).
 It visualizes vector similarities of war-related concepts against a general concept of authoritarianism.
 The app is part of the paper Mythologizing War: Legacies of Conflict in Croatian Parliament Debates that was published in Southeast European and Black Sea Studies (link).
 Test the app here or click the image below.